 Tokens in liquidity pools on Ethereum mainnet

-You can withdraw your tokens from liquidity pools into your wallet whenever you want, and then use the token migration page with MetaMask.
+Withdraw your tokens from liquidity pools into your wallet, and then follow the migration instructions for your wallet.

 Tokens on sidechains

-If your tokens are bridged to a sidechain such as xDai or Polygon, you can bridge them back to mainnet and then use the token migration page with MetaMask.
+If your tokens are bridged to a sidechain such as xDai or Polygon, you can bridge them back to mainnet and then follow the instructions for your wallet.